Community Services and Health is Australia’s largest industry sector.

 CFAA commenced operation in 2005, and obtained Registered Training Organisation (RTO) status in 2009.

 Responding to rapid growth in student numbers, in 2012, CFAA leased its own training facilities in Bunbury.
-In 2016, CFAA is located in the Leadership Centre at 6A Victoria Street, Bunbury.
+In 2017, CFAA is located at Training HQ, 6A/B Victoria Street, Bunbury.